Audience FAQs

 2. Interdental or Interproximal Brushes

 These tiny, specialized brushes look like miniature bottle cleaners or Christmas trees.
 They come in various widths, and you should use the largest size that fits comfortably without forcing it.
 To clean, you simply insert the bristled brush into the gap at the gum line and gently move it back and forth beneath the bridge.
 This mechanical scrubbing motion is incredibly effective at disrupting sticky bacterial biofilms.
+If you are considering this procedure, learning about clean a dental bridge is highly recommended for everyone.

 3. Water Flossers (Oral Irrigators)